raguay/MyAlfred/Alfred 3/README.md

 This action will copy the contents of the file to the pasteboard.

+**Rename File**

+This action prompts the user for a new file name to rename the current file.

 ## Dropzone 3 Workflow

 This workflow is for easily getting to the Dropzone 3 actions directory in Alfred.
 Use the keyword **dz:browse** to open the directory in Alfred Browser or hold the **CMD** key to show in **Finder**.